madMAx43v3r/chia-gigahorse/README.md

 The compressed plot harvester and farmer are not compatible with the official Chia Node, it only works together with the Gigahorse Node.
 However it's possible to use a wallet from the official Chia repository, instead of the Gigahorse binary wallet.

 Both NFT and OG plots are supported, as well as solo and pool farming (via the official pool protocol).
-Regular uncompressed plots are supported as well, so you can use the Gigahorse version while re-plotting your farm.
+Regular uncompressed plots and Bladebit plots are supported as well, so you can use Gigahorse while re-plotting your farm.

 The dev fee is as follows:
 - 3.125 % when using GPU(s) to farm compressed plots
 - 1.562 % when using CPU(s) to farm compressed plots
 - 0 % for regular uncompressed plots

-When you find a block there's a chance the 0.25 XCH farmer reward is used as fee, this is a random process.
+When you find a block there's a chance the 0.125 XCH farmer reward is used as fee, this is a random process.
 In case of CPU farming it's 1 out of 8 blocks on average, and for GPU farming it's 1 out of 4 blocks on average.

 When the fee is paid from a block, you will see a log entry like this:
 ```